Ford Mustang (seventh generation)

-The Ford Mustang S650 is the seventh-generation of the Ford Mustang pony car manufactured by Ford.
-First shown at the 2022 North American International Auto Show, it is assembled at Ford's Flat Rock Assembly Plant and began production on May 1, 2023, initially available with either the redesigned 2.3 L EcoBoost turbocharged 4-cylinder with 315 horsepower, or the revised, 4th generation Coyote V8 with 480–486 horsepower in the GT and 500 horsepower in the Dark Horse.
+The Ford Mustang (S650) is the seventh-generation of the Ford Mustang pony car manufactured by Ford.
+First shown at the 2022 North American International Auto Show, it is assembled at Ford's Flat Rock Assembly Plant and began production on May 1, 2023, initially available with either the redesigned 2.3 L EcoBoost turbocharged 4-cylinder with 315 HP, or the revised, 4th generation Coyote V8 with 480-486 HP in the GT and 500 HP in the Dark Horse.

 Background

 On September 14, 2022, Ford introduced the seventh-generation Mustang at the North American International Auto Show at a special event called "The Stampede".
 At the event, several track-only models were showcased, including a NASCAR Cup Series body, a V8 Supercar version, multiple GT racing versions, and others.
-Also announced was the new “Dark Horse” series to bridge the gap between the Mach 1 and discontinued GT350.
+Also announced was the new “Dark Horse” series to bridge the gap between the Mach 1 and the discontinued Shelby GT350.
 The Dark Horse performs much the same role as the 2012–2013 Boss 302 Mustangs — a street legal car with enhanced performance for international road courses.